 Manchester.
 Assemble at the Midland Hotel in Manchester and leave at 2.15pm for a walk to see many of the great Victorian buildings which still predominate in the city centre.
 The City Art Gallery has a superb collection of Victorian paintings, particularly Pre-Raphaelites.
 First of two nights in Manchester.

 Manchester.
 The industrial landscape of Castlefield encompasses the world’s first passenger railway station (1830), the nodal point of England’s most important canal network and other monuments of the industrial revolution.
-A palatial manifestation of municipal pride, Alfred Waterhouse’s Town Hall (1867–77) is one of the most splendid buildings of the era, an imaginative Gothic design with glorious interiors and murals by Ford Madox Brown.
+A palatial manifestation of municipal pride, Alfred Waterhouse’s Town Hall (1867–77) is one of the most splendid buildings of the era.
 An afternoon by coach includes the soaring beauty of Bodley’s St Augustine at Pendlebury.
-Overnight Manchester.

 Leeds, Bradford.
-The industrial heritage of Leeds: a vast 1840s mill, an Egyptian-style mill and factory chimneys imitating mediaeval Italian towers.
+The industrial heritage of Leeds: a vast 1840s mill, an Egyptian-style mill and factory chimneys imitating medieval Italian towers.
 The retail and commercial district is the most extensive and unspoilt area of Victoriana in Britain, with dazzlingly elaborate arcades and endlessly inventive façades.
 An afternoon in Bradford (20 minutes by train), source in the 1850s of two-thirds of Britain’s woollen cloth.
-Retaining a mediaeval street pattern on a sloping site, the centre has a magnificent set of Gothic Revival buildings.
-Overnight Leeds.
+Retaining a medieval street pattern on a sloping site, the centre has a magnificent set of Gothic Revival buildings.

 Leeds, Liverpool.
 Among the sights today are the 1830s Parish Church, a key monument in the history of the Gothic Revival, an amazing Venetian Gothic warehouse disrupting the Georgian serenity of Park Square and the Municipal Buildings complex with the Art Gallery, Library and Tiled Hall.
 By coach from Leeds to Liverpool.
 First of three nights in Liverpool.

 Liverpool.
-The Albert Docks (1843) are among the most impressive constructions of the century, ruggedly functional but perfectly proportioned.
+The Albert Dock (1843) is among the most impressive constructions of the century, ruggedly functional but perfectly proportioned.
 Time for exploration, lunch and a museum or two (Tate Liverpool is here).
 See other waterside buildings, including the enormous Tobacco Warehouse.
 To the salubrious suburb of Sefton Park and two fine late Victorian churches, St Agnes (JL Pearson 1883) and St Clare (Leonard Stokes 1899).
-Overnight Liverpool.

 Port Sunlight.
 Cross the River Mersey to Port Sunlight, the exceedingly pretty and superbly appointed township started in 1888 for workers at Lord Leverhulme’s adjacent soap factory.
 The Lady Lever Art Gallery is outstanding for English painting of the 18th and 19th centuries with masterpieces by Millais, Leighton, Burne Jones and others.
 Drive to Manchester, reaching Piccadilly Station by 3.30pm.